circleci/circleci-docs/jekyll/_cci1/ios-builds-on-os-x.md

 CircleCI will automatically detect if your project is using [CocoaPods](https://cocoapods.org) to manage dependencies.
 If you are using CocoaPods, then we recommend that you check your [Pods directory into source control](http://guides.cocoapods.org/using/using-cocoapods.html#should-i-check-the-pods-directory-into-source-control).
-This will ensure that you have a deterministic, reproducable build.
+This will ensure that you have a deterministic, reproducible build.

 If CircleCI finds a `Podfile` and the `Pods` directory is not present (or empty) then we will run `pod install` to install the necessary dependencies in the